Quick Pickled Pearl Onions

 In a medium saucepan, bring the water, vinegar, sugar and salt to a boil with the peppercorns.
 Boil until the sugar is dissolved, about 2 minutes.
 Pour the liquid over the onions, let cool and refrigerate for at least 1 hour before serving.
 Pickles will keep for up to a year in the brine.

-These will be an additive grace to my Raclette party this weekend!
+These will be a great addition to my Raclette party this weekend!
 I also like to make these for one of my favorite cocktails, the Gibson Martini.
 See this article about how these homemade onions make the perfect Gibson.

 3 oz Ford’s Gin (a smooth and delicious gin with not so much botanical flavor in this one to interfere with the onion)